jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

     - `%run`: run other notebooks inside the current one
     - `%fs` or `dbutils`
   - support real-time coauthoring on single notebook
+  - Only Job results are stored in Data Plane(your storage), Interactive notebook results are stored in a combination of the control plane (partial results for presentation in the UI) and customer storage.
 - Delta lake
   - is:
     - open source tech